prashjet/oss4astro/documentation/README.md

 Makefile   _build     _static    _templates conf.py    index.rst  make.bat
 ```

-3. Open `conf.py` in VScode or another editor.
+3. Open `conf.py` in a text editor.
 This is the configuration
 file for the Sphinx documentation builder, which controls how Sphinx
 processes your code.